 You can take the cable car Line K from the Metro Acevedo station in Medellin and then switch to cable car Line L at Santo Domingo Savio to get to the Arvi Park in Medellin.
 Make sure to check the opening hours before you go, for example on Google Maps.

-Photo by jkraft5, Parque Arví Medellin (mod.)
+Photo by jkraft5, Parque Arví Medellin, Canva Pro (mod.)

 Translating to “Barefoot Park,” this green and shadowy urban oasis encourages visitors to kick off their shoes and walk barefoot on different textured surfaces such as sand, grass, and stone, providing a multifaceted tactile experience and sensory stimulation.